vmagamedov/cached-collections/README.rst

   cached_entity_mapping = CachedEntityMapping(redis, 'entity-name',
                                               SOURCE_CODE_VERSION)

-  # push will make cached data available to all application processes
+  # Push will make cached data available to all application processes.
+  # Every time you push cached collection:
+  # - data will be loaded from the database;
+  # - loaded data will be stored in the Redis;
+  # - revision number of the cache will be incremented;
+  # - other processes will detect revision number change and will load new
+  #   data from the Redis.
+  # It is recommended to push cached collections before deploying new
+  # application version.
   cached_entity_mapping.push()